slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"People may or may not say what they mean but they always say something designed to get what they want."
 -- David Mamet*

 However always strive to achieve a win-win situation.
-When both sides don't take what they need from it, the deal may fall.
+When both sides don’t take what they need from it, the deal may fall.
 The most dangerous negotiation is the one you don’t know you’re in.

 > *"When negotiating, dont aim for a bigger piece of the pie; aim to create a bigger pie."
 -- Kevin Kelly*